markelog/adit/readme.md

   // port: 22, // 22 By default
   // Or port range -
-  // port: [22, 23], the first available port, of the three, will be used
+  // port: [22, 23], the first available port of the three will be used

   // Also, see "Authentification strategy" below -
   // "agent": "path",